sho7noka/Unison/README.md

 # Unison
-Unison is a python game development solution for C# (Unity, Godot and .NET) which extend on [pythonnet](http://pythonnet.github.io/).
+Unison is a python game development solution for C# Script (Unity, Godot and .NET) which extend on [pythonnet](http://pythonnet.github.io/).

 ## About
 In a C# scripted game engine, the amount of friction between programmers and artists is significant.

 By brokering Python, we provide artists and game designers with the ability to solve complex game development problems.

+It provides a simple bi-directional IDL between asset and client and runtime, just like building REST or RPC between client and server.

 For more general uses of tables extracted from databases and spreadsheets, such as serialization, ORM, and dynamic proxies,

 you can use Consider [T4](https://docs.microsoft.com/ja-jp/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019) or [LLBLGen](https://www.llblgen.com/).

 ## Installation
 * pypi: `pip install clr_ext`